wendyliga/algorithm-code-test/README.md

 ## Important

-I am not affiliate with website that provide algorithm code test.I just want to share some thought about some code test
+I am not affiliate with website that provide algorithm code test.I just want to share my way to solve some algorithm tests

 ## Contribution